roncito/pipedrive-to-streeteasy/README.md

-Query Pipedrive API for deals and then write XML for consumption by StreetEasy.
+Load data from Pipedrive API and write XML for consumption by StreetEasy.